v-gb/ortografe/extension/README.md

 This is the source for browser extensions for [firefox](https://addons.mozilla.org/fr/firefox/addon/fran%C3%A7ais-simplifi%C3%A9/) and [chrome](https://chromewebstore.google.com/detail/français-simplifié/jdicbfmgcajnpealjodkghahiakdafcl).
+See these pages for what the extensions do.

 # How to tweak and try locally